matthieugomez/EconPDEs.jl/README.md

 - Wang Wang Yang (2016) Portfolio Problem with Labor Income
 - Di Tella (2017) Model of Balance Sheet Recessions

+# Boundary Conditions
+The package does not allow to specify boundary conditions.
+The package assumes that either:
+1. the volatility of state variable converges to zero at the boundaries (this typically happens in models where state variable is bounded, as in heterogeneous agent models)
+2. boundaries are reflecting (this typically happens in models where state variable is unbounded, as in long run risk models with time varying drift).

 # Solving Non Linear Systems
 `pdesolve` internally calls `finiteschemesolve` that is written specifically to solve non linear systems associated with finite difference schemes. `finiteschemesolve` can also be called directly.